kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 `evictionrequest_controller_responder_state` metric to see how much it takes for a responder to complete the eviction.
 This metric can be also used to implement additional alerts.

+RBAC permissions for an EvictionRequest resource imply delete permissions for pods and eventually PodGroups and other resources.
+This could result in higher privileges being assigned to users that do not need them; allowing them to evict any supported target.
+Following discussions with SIG Auth, it was concluded that this escalation of privileges should not currently pose a risk wrt the Pods and PodGroups and that a namespace boundary for assigning RBAC privileges should be sufficient to secure the system.
+If any new targets emerge in the future that require tighter control, we can consider adding a new authorization check for these resources.

 #### Disruptive Eviction

 When using kubectl drain, pods without owning controller and pods with local storage